-Poetry on the Streets
+Poetry on the Streets, LLC

-Set-up in various urban locations including bus stops, pedestrian areas, public parks, and street corners, Melanie engages passersby to stop and write a spontaneous poem based on the word they pick, then type it up and paint it.
+Set-up in various locations including bus stops, pedestrian areas, public parks, and street corners, I engage passersby to write a spontaneous poem based on a word from a "jar of emotions," then type it up on the vintage blue Smith-Corona typewriter.

 I initially piloted Poetry on the Streets at a summer festival, "Art on the Streets," sponsored by the Greater Hartford Arts Council and Aetna in support of the connection between art + wellness.
 Everyone who wrote a poem reported feeling better both mentally and emotionally after expressing themselves creatively.

 Poetry on the Streets has since continued to grow over the past couple of years and has received support and recognition from National Arts Strategies and The Pollination Project.